rajanim/selective-search/README.md

     * Apache Solr for Distributed Search
         * Extends Apache Solr's Information Retrieval(Search) libraries for implementation of various selective search algorithms and search cluster itself is setup on Apache SolrCloud.
     * For integration between Apache Spark and Apache Solr, Spark-Solr libraries are utilized.
+* Tools
+    * Maven for build, IntelliJ for development, Git for SCM

 ## Version Compatibility
 1. Java JDK 8 version "1.8.0_131"